VectorDBCloud/Ingestion-Cookbooks/README.md

 # Ingestion Cookbook

-This repository contains a collection of scripts for ingesting data into various vector databases.
-It serves as a cookbook with recipes (scripts) for advanced data ingestion techniques.
+This repository contains a collection of scripts for ingesting data into various vector databases using open-source embeddings.
+It serves as a cookbook with recipes (scripts) for advanced data ingestion techniques and similarity search.

 ## Supported Vector Databases